wxsd-sales/video-queue/README.md

 # Webex WebRTC Video Call Queue

-**Create a fully customized WebRTC video call queue.**
+Welcome to our WXSD DEMO Repo! <!-- Keep this here --> **Create a fully customized WebRTC video call queue.**

 This is a proof-of-concept application which generates a customized looking queue links to establish Webex backed WebRTC video calls between the requester and responder.